Validator Tools for Ethereum validator operators.

 Does Validator Tools ever handle my signing keys?

-No. It prepares unsigned payloads for BLS→Execution (0x00→0x01), exits, partial withdrawals and consolidations.
-Signing stays where you keep it — a local signer, Safe or HSM.
+No. Validator Tools prepares unsigned payloads for BLS→execution (0x00→0x01), exits, partial withdrawals and consolidations.
+Signing stays where you keep it today — a local signer, Safe or HSM-style setup.

-Can I keep signing as a separate step?
+Can I keep signing as a fully separate step?

 Yes.
-Flows are designed around prepare → sign → execute.
-You can export payloads, have them signed elsewhere, then feed signed transactions back for submission and history.
+Flows are explicitly structured as prepare → sign → execute.
+You can export payloads, have them signed elsewhere, then feed signed transactions back to Validator Tools for submission, tracking and history.

 Runs Exits & withdrawals

-How does it improve exit & partial-withdraw workflows?
+How does it improve exit and partial-withdraw workflows?

 Does it help with 7251 / MaxEB consolidations?